AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 # Build vLLM for RDNA3
 PYTORCH_ROCM_ARCH="gfx1100" python setup.py develop

 # Test
 vllm serve facebook/opt-125m
 ```
 - https://docs.vllm.ai/en/stable/getting_started/amd-installation.html
+- There are often faster AOTriton releases that you can link into the torch libs: https://github.com/ROCm/aotriton/releases/
+- You can also build your own https://github.com/ROCm/hipBLASLt for your architecture and link in the torch libs as well
 ### CTranslate2
 This is most notably required for faster-whisper (and whisperX)
 - [Feature request: AMD GPU support with oneDNN AMD support #1072](https://github.com/OpenNMT/CTranslate2/issues/1072) - the most detailed discussion for AMD support in the CTranslate2 repo